The deep history of roleplaying

 - Thematic games combine a love of rules with a love of setting.
 In these metagames, the rules are the setting, and the setting is the rules.
 Further, acknowledging the rules makes it easier to remove them.
 Such games are usually acutely aware that character advancement is a reward encouraging the actions that incur the reward and which move the game towards a specific conclusion.

-- Five more pages with the topic gaming history, and other related pages
+- Six more pages with the topic gaming history, and other related pages